 - 2 tablespoons olive oil

 - ½ fresh lemon juiced

 - 1 pinch salt

 - Pour the bulgur wheat into a bowl (the bulgur will expand so make sure the raw bulgur only fills round half of the bowl).

-- Meanwhile, boil some water and dissolve the salça in 2 cupfuls of boiling water.
+- Meanwhile, boil some water and dissolve the salça (tomato paste) in 2 cupfuls of boiling water.

 - Pour over the bulgur wheat and cover tightly with a clean tea towel or cloth for 10 minutes or so until the bulgur wheat goes soft throughout.